fhiso/tsc-governance/vocabularies.md

 > vocabulary for types of events and a separate vocabulary for roles in
 > events.
 Should they both be in `http://fhiso.org/term/events/`?

+> (Luther 2015-12-07)  Multiple vocabularies is just one example of the ever-present problem of trying to fit a world of messy cross-links into a simple hierarchy.
+We could go flat (i.e., all FHISO terms fit into one vocabulary), single-level bucketing described above (there may be an `events` vocabulary and a `roles` vocabulary but not an `events/roles` vocabulary), or arbitrary nesting (essentially allowing sub-vocabularies like `events/roles`).
+I'd rather err on the side of fewer vocabulary buckets provided we can do so without namespace collisions.

 > (Richard 2015-12-06)  Is `sc` (for sources & citations) overly
 > abbreviated?

+> (Luther 2015-12-07)  I assume picking a name for a vocabulary would be part of the standarisation process.
+I don't know that we need a level-of-abbreviation guideline.

 Draft terms (i.e. those with a version of `draft`) may change without notice; other versions should only be change in a backs-compatible way